mmottl/sqlite3-ocaml/README.txt

 REQUIREMENTS:

-  * OCaml 3.09 or above (older versions are not checked but might work)
+  * OCaml 3.11 or above

   * ocamlfind